gaehlerm/SoftwareEngineering/README.md

 // remove some of the examples?

 “Plugs”, you may laugh.
 Yes, even plugs.
 Electric plugs in America look different than the European ones.
 It is impossible to plug in an American plug into a European plug and vice versa.
-This is due to historical reasons but at the same time also a safety measure.
+This is due to historical reasons, but at the same time also a safety measure.
 It prevents you from connecting your American 110V device into a European 230V plug causing damage.
 It’s fail-save.
 Though pretty much all devices can deal with both voltages by now.

 An example of bad design is the USB 2 port.
 The USB stick looks symmetric on the outside but in reality, it is not.
 Someone said you always needed 3 attempts to plug in a USB 2 cable.
 The first time would have been right but you didn’t manage, the second time was the wrong way around and the third time you managed.
 USB 3 has a much more user-friendly design.
-You can plug it in either way, the technicians implemented a technical solution to enable this.
+You can plug it in either way.
+The technicians implemented a technical solution to enable this.
 The two devices involved have to negotiate between each other how to use the different lanes of the cable.
 This is some extra work for the engineers, but once solved it is a very convenient solution for the users.

-Another example are water valves for showers.
+Another example are water tabs for showers, as already explained in the chapter on orthogonality.
 There are 2 tubes for cold and hot water where the plumber attached one valve each.
 This was a pain to use.
 It took quite a while to set the temperature correctly and once you changed the amount of water, the whole procedure started again.
 This was the engineer friendly solution, not the user friendly one.
 This was a bad interface.

-// picture of the valves

 The new handles allow you to choose the amount of water and the temperature separately.
 This might be technically a little bit more complicated to implement but it’s so much more convenient to use.